Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 You can, of course, grow regular salad year-round in heated greenhouses.
 This is, however, seldom economical.

-Growing corn salad will allow you to harvest tasty green leaves year-round with just a bit of planning and effort.
+Growing corn salad will allow you to harvest tasty green leaves year-round with just some planning and effort.

 Does corn salad need full sun to grow?